Jeffchen54/SKK-Downloader/README.md

 Changelog:
+General update 4/17/2022
+- Removed all unused files from repo

 ImageOpener(0.4) 4/17/2022
 - Added .mp4 download functionality
 - Added skip which skips number of urls equal to number of files in download directory (will be replaced)